ralsina/hace/README.md

   hace - hace makes things, like make

   Usage:
-    hace [flags] [arguments]
+    hace [command] [flags] [arguments]

   Commands:
+    auto            Run in auto mode
     help [command]  Help about any command.

   Flags:
     -n, --dry-run      Don't actually run any commands -f, --file         Read the file named as a Hacefile default: 'Hacefile.yml' -h, --help         Help for this command.
         --question     Don't run anything, exit 0 if all tasks are up to date, 1 otherwise
     -q, --quiet        Don't log anything
     -B, --always-make  Unconditionally run all tasks.
-    -v, --verbosity    Control the logging verbosity, 0 to 5  default: 2
+    -v, --verbosity    Control the logging verbosity, 0 to 5  default: 3
 ```

 The arguments are task names, and if you don't specify any, the default